 Oppositional defiant disorder (ODD) is a childhood disorder with symptoms that generally present before a child is eight years old.
 It is developmentally normal for children to exhibit oppositional behaviors throughout the various stages of development, most of which are done so as the child attempts to begin seeking his or her own form of independence.
 Children with oppositional defiant disorder however display behaviors that go well beyond independence-seeking and limit-testing.
 Children with ODD chronically defy authority figures, including parents, teachers, police officers, and anyone else who may hold any type of authority over them.
 These children will argue with adults, refuse to comply with requests and rules made by adults, direct hostility towards any adult that they come in contact with, and feel chronic anger and resentment towards everyone around them.
 They will deliberately annoy people and act spiteful and vindictive.
 For people who have a child suffering from oppositional defiant disorder, the symptoms can be stressful, overwhelming, and life-altering.
 But help is available.

-Valley Behavioral Health System provides a number of treatment options for a number of different mental disorders in the Arkansas River Valley area.
+Valley Behavioral Health System in Fort Smith, Arkansas, provides a number of rehab options for a number of different mental disorders in the Arkansas River Valley area.
 We offer acute inpatient programs that can help children deal with symptoms of ODD and learn how to grow into the happy, stable people that they deserve to be.
 Our facility is located on 57 acres and is the only facility in the state of Arkansas that offers patients their own private rooms throughout the duration of their stay, all of which are separated based on the age of the patients being treated.
 Your child does not have not to keep suffering from the symptoms of ODD and you do not have to continue to watch helplessly from the sidelines as his or her behavior continues to deteriorate.
-You can get the help that you and your child need and deserve at Valley Behavioral Health System.
+You can get the help that you and your child need and deserve at our mental health rehab center.

 Watching your child acting out the symptomatic nature of oppositional defiant disorder can be psychologically debilitating.
 You may feel a mixture of frustration, anger, helplessness, hopelessness, and guilt.
 Many parents feel as though they must be doing something wrong because they are not able to control their child, but by educating yourself on the nature of the disorder, you may begin to feel a sense of peace in the fact that there are other families struggling with the same issues you are.
 If you are concerned about your child’s behaviors, but are unsure as to whether or not the behaviors warrant a diagnosis of ODD, here are a few examples of behaviors that would lead to a recommendation of having an assessment done: